 Dolphin Square is at risk!
 We urge you to prioritise the protection of irreplaceable heritage, and the rights of both residents, neighbours and low-income residents of the borough, by applying national and local policies to reject the current appeal which proposes irreversible damage to Dolphin Square.

 Dolphin Square is a historic and iconic building located by the Thames in London's Pimlico, a Conservation Area in its own right and adjacent to two further Conservation areas.
 The beautiful gardens were recently listed Grade II.

 Its American owners, Westbrook Partners, have filed a planning application to demolish the 6-storey northern block and replace it with a 10-storey building and add one floor to the remaining buildings.
 Most of the redevelopment is for hotel and short-term letting use and not to provide long-term housing for locals which is so desperately needed in Westminster.
-If the plans are approved, the northern half of the listed gardens will be lost and replaced with a modern design to accommodate the new building and two huge deep basements providing facilities for the hotel.
+If the appeal is allowed, the northern half of the listed gardens will be lost and replaced with a modern design to accommodate the new building and two huge deep basements providing facilities for the hotel.
 Also, the famous art-deco shopping parade will be demolished.